kacpercebula/DATA-332-Project1/README.md

 ![CompPerProd](https://user-images.githubusercontent.com/113058755/223002544-942a0983-b38b-431a-8323-de64c39c11e8.png)

 * This is a simple way of briefly showing what the data in the raw dataset is showing.
-* As you can see, Bank of America & Mortgage had the most complaints in terms of comapny and product respectively.
+* As you can see, Bank of America & Mortgage had the most complaints in terms of company and product respectively.
-* I used count of the amount of "Company" there were since the raw dataset was necessarily already clean.
+* I used count of the amount of "Company" & "Product" there were since the raw dataset was necessarily already clean.

 2. A graph displaying the most common words that had the sentiment of "anger"

 ![CommAngerWords](https://user-images.githubusercontent.com/113058755/223002865-3555126b-4e57-4dc3-9930-7bffde0006cf.png)

 * This allows us to see which weres words used in the complaints issue area
-* As you can see, fraud, illegal, and threatening were the msot common words that had the sentiment "anger assigned to them.
+* As you can see, fraud, illegal, and threatening were the most common words that had the sentiment "anger" assigned to them.
 * I used the nrc lexicons and count to achieve this.

 3. A graph showing comparisons between top companies sentiment totals overtime